Curriculum for our online Graphic Design program

 Evaluating your business idea; setting yourself apart from the competition; market testing; investment funding and donation funding; qualities of an entrepreneur; crowdfunding and angel investors.

-Design as a visual language; how unity, variety, hierarchy and proportion affect the design composition as a whole; how scale, balance, rhythm, repetition, economy and proximity affect design relationships; using shape, space, line, size, color, texture and typography.
+Design as a visual language; how the primary design principles of unity, variety, hierarchy, dominance, proportion, and balance can affect the whole design; the ways in which the supporting principles of scale, emphasis, rhythm, movement, repetition, and proximity can affect a design composition; the relationship between primary and supporting principles; using shape, space, line, size, color, texture, and typography.

 / Lessons Displayed